 Interestingly, the phenomenon of ‘fast information’ delivery goes back to the 17th century.

-Here, an interesting anecdote is about Nathan Mayer Rothschild who knew about the victory of the Duke of Wellington over Napoleon at Waterloo before the government of London did.
+- 17th Century - Using technology, Nathan Mayer Rothschild knew about the victory of the Duke of Wellington over Napoleon at Waterloo before the government of London did.

 According to Bloomberg, Speed is still important, but it’s internal, not external.
 Traditional HFT meant a short time between an order coming to market and your ability to take it.
 It consisted mainly of external transmission delays, firms quickly learned to make their internal decision time so fast that it was insignificant to the outcome.

-High-Frequency Trading ﬁrms characterize their business as "Market making”.
+High Frequency Trading ﬁrms characterize their business as "Market making”.
 Every market-maker functions by displaying buy and sell quotations for a specific number of securities.
 As soon as an order is received from a buyer, the Market Maker sells the shares from its own inventory and completes the order.
 Consequently, this process increases liquidity in the market.
 Hence, it is known as the Market Making Strategy.
-Read more on Market Making here.

 The precision of signals (buy/sell signals) is paramount since gains may quickly turn to losses if signals are not transferred rightly.
-So, High-Frequency Trading makes sure that every signal is precise enough to trigger trades at such a high level of speed.
+So, HFT makes sure that every signal is precise enough to trigger trades at such a high level of speed.

 Tick By Tick Data

-This implies locating computers owned by High-Frequency Trading ﬁrms and proprietary traders in the same premises where an exchange's computer servers are housed.
-Hence, Co-location enables High-Frequency Trading ﬁrms with high-performing servers to get faster market access.
+This implies locating computers owned by High Frequency Trading ﬁrms and proprietary traders in the same premises where an exchange's computer servers are housed.
+Hence, Co-location enables HFT ﬁrms with high-performing servers to get faster market access.

 Just staying in the high-frequency game requires ongoing maintenance and upgrades to keep up with the demands.
 For this to happen, banks and other financial institutions invest fortunes on developing superfast computer hardware and execution engines in the world.